celenityy/better-vivaldi/README.md

 **NOTE:** This project can be found on both [Codeberg](https://codeberg.org/celenity/better-vivaldi), which will act as the main & preferred way to contribute, and [GitHub](https://github.com/celenityy/better-vivaldi).

-**NOTE:** This is specifically tailored for Vivaldi on Desktop.
+**NOTE:** This is specifically tailored to Vivaldi on Desktop.
 For Android, see [here](https://codeberg.org/celenity/better-vivaldi-android).

 # General